-- 10. The 'first mile' or 'last mile' elements of any journey, whether for freight or passengers, often account for a disproportionate amount of any end-to-end journey time.
-The benefits of High Speed Rail are diluted unless there is good connectivity with local and regional services at multi-modal hubs along the route.
+- 7. The 'first mile' or 'last mile' elements of any journey, whether for freight or passengers, often accounts for a disproportionate amount of any end-to-end journey time.
 Despite substantial Commission analysis to address the problem, there has been little success in securing effective solutions.
 In the public passenger transport sector this seems in part to stem from frequently defensive 'silo-thinking', reinforced by the tradition whereby acquis tends to distinguish between different types of service on operational grounds rather than on the basis of the market demand being served.
-Thus, in the rail sector, distinctions are made between 'long-distance', 'regional' and 'local' or 'metro' services essentially operational definitions at the expense of market-led categorisations, e.g. business, leisure, commuting, where a passenger frequently makes use of a number of operators or of different modes in the course of a single end-to-end journey. - 11.
-Despite the vigorous interest of the former Transport Commissioner, Vice-President Kallas, relatively little progress has been made to date in promoting integrated cross-modal traveller information and ticketing.
-There is no shortage of potential technical solutions, just a lack of the political will to implement them.
+Thus, in the rail sector, distinctions are made between 'long-distance', 'regional' and 'local' or 'metro' services essentially operational definitions at the expense of market-led categorisations, e.g. business, leisure, commuting, where a passenger frequently makes use of a number of operators or of different modes in the course of a single end-to-end journey. - Despite the vigorous interest of the former Transport Commissioner, Vice-8.
+President Kallas, relatively little progress has been made to date in promoting integrated traveller information and ticketing between modes.
+There is no shortage of potential technical solutions, just of the political will to implement them.
 The White Paper acknowledged that better modal choices (and therefore greater efficiency) would result from greater integration of the modal networks: it foresaw that airports, ports, railway, metro and bus stations should increasingly be linked and transformed into multimodal connection platforms for passengers.
 Online information and electronic booking and payment systems integrating all means of transport should facilitate multimodal travel.
-The ERA has worked hard to deliver on its mandate to provide for inter-modal connectivity in developing the Passenger Applications' Telematics Technical Standard for Interoperability but the inter-modal interfaces have not been realised to date and the future of seamless travel in this respect remains an 'open point'. - 12.
-Provision for the growth of the sustainable transport sector does not appear to match the stated goals of the White Paper.
-Massive modal shift was anticipated: the modal share of passenger kilometres and freight-tonne kilometres accounted for by rail is currently fewer than 8% and 19% respectively.
-The relative figures for road are just over 83% (passenger kilometres in cars) and 74% for freight-tonnage.
-As noted in paragraph 3 above, the White Paper set the goal of a greater part of journeys over 300 kms being by sustainable modes by 2050: this equates to a multi-fold increase in share and a very much greater increase in absolute terms when
+The ERA has worked hard to deliver on its mandate to provide for inter-modal connectivity in developing the Passenger Applications' Telematics Technical Standard for Interoperability but the inter-modal interfaces have not been realised to date and the future of seamless travel in this respect remains an 'open point'.